segabl/pd2-sh-complements/README.md

 *Reducing the overall ammo pickup of grenade launchers in favour of more consistent pickup should make them feel like less of a gamble to use.*

 - Flamethrowers
+  - Reduced DoT damage by 50%
+  - Reduced DoT chance by 50%
-  - Moved 70% of DoT damage to base damage
+  - Increased base damage by 250%

 *Shortly tapping flamethrowers and letting the DoT do the actual damage is not a very fun way to use them.*
-*Moving a majority of the damage to the base damage makes flamethrowers feel more powerful while keeping the same average DPS.*
+*Moving some of the damage to the base damage makes them feel more fun to use and slightly less niche.*

 - Melee
   - Rebalanced all melee weapons based on speed, concealment and range